 “That felt like a revelation.
 That really did.
 When we were shooting that.
 It felt very much, even in that moment, a part of cultural history,” Robinson said of the kiss, which led to one of network TV’s longest-running queer relationships.
 The embrace is romantic, but not overblown.
 It takes place in a bar bathroom after all, putting it in line with Meredith and Derek’s series-starting, shockingly low-key one-night stand.

 I learned this from Grey’s Anatomy: To light the men as beautifully as the women

 Julie Anne Robinson

 “In different hands, it could be, rather ham-fisted,” Robinson continued, describing the scene as a “passing moment” of romance.
-“That is one of the things about Shonda, but also that’s how I try to push my work: with a lightness of touch and humour that belies the heavy emotions underneath.”
+“That is one of the things about Shonda, but also that’s how I try to push my work: with a lightness of touch and humor that belies the heavy emotions underneath.”

 Despite her clear nostalgia for Grey’s Anatomy — and 15 total years of work in the halls of Seattle Grace Memorial, Private Practice, Scandal, The Catch, and, Bridgerton — Robinson hasn’t returned to the medical drama’s set since 2009 due to lack of availability.
 In fact, she says she’s too busy with prior commitments to even head back to “wonderful” Bridgerton for its second season, no matter what IMDb says.
 Yet, after looking back on “Beat Your Heart Out,” Robinson might just find time for Grey’s Anatomy once again.
 “It’s funny.
 I wrote to them the other day.
 I said, ‘Hey, can I come back and do another episode of Grey’s?
 I miss it so much.’” she admitted.
 “I’m like, Wouldn’t it be great if I just go back and do another one now?
 I’m really proud of it.
 And it’s not until people point it out that I really notice it.”